esbuild/community-plugins/README.md

 * [esbuild-plugin-cache](https://github.com/dalcib/esbuild-plugin-cache): A plugin to cache http/https modules.
 It works with [import-maps](https://github.com/WICG/import-maps).
 * [esbuild-plugin-d.ts](https://github.com/Floffah/esbuild-plugin-d.ts): ESBuild convenience plugin for compiling typescript definitions along with javascript
 * [esbuild-plugin-filelastmodified](https://github.com/g45t345rt/esbuild-plugin-filelastmodified): A plugin to replace __fileLastModified__ with the actual time the file has been modified.
+* [esbuild-plugin-filelastmodified](https://github.com/g45t345rt/esbuild-plugin-filelastmodified): A plugin to replace `__fileLastModified__` with the actual time the file has been modified.
 * [esbuild-plugin-flow](https://github.com/dalcib/esbuild-plugin-flow): A plugin to strip types for Flow files using flow-remove-types package.
 * [esbuild-plugin-glob](https://github.com/waspeer/esbuild-plugin-glob): Use glob patterns as `entryPoints`
 * [esbuild-plugin-globals](https://github.com/a-b-r-o-w-n/esbuild-plugin-globals): A plugin to replace module contents with user provided globals.